OptimistikSAS/OIBus/documentation/docs/guide/south-connectors/sql.md

 - Oracle.
 This driver requires the local installation of an Oracle Instant Client (Basic or Basic Light, minimal supported version is 18.5.0.0.0)
 - MySQL
 - SQLite
+- ODBC.
+This driver requires [the installation of a local module](docs/guide/advanced/sql-with-odbc.md) that matches the Database you want to connect.

 ### Connection
 Several fields are required to connect to a database.